Magnesium is one of the most important minerals for our body as it is involved in 300 other metabolic processes.

-There are many causes of magnesium deficiency such as the modern farming methods that deplete the soil of magnesium; use of conventional fertilizers that do not contain magnesium does nothing to replenish it.
+There are many causes of magnesium deficiency such as the modern farming methods that deplete the soil of magnesium; use of conventional fertilizers that do not contain magnesium and does nothing to replenish it.

 Water could be a good source of magnesium if it’s taken from deep wells.
 However, modern-day water sources are usually from surface water such as rivers that are not sufficient in magnesium.

-Most people can take magnesium supplements safely and include more magnesium rich foods in their diet such as pumpkin seeds, black beans, spinach, almond, okra, squash, and cashews.
+Most people can take magnesium supplements safely and include more magnesium-rich foods in their diets.

 Since I am not a medical professional I always suggest consulting with your doctor or nutritionist before taking any new supplement.